ChatScript/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-Amazon-Server.md

 To compile CS src or even just to execute it, you will need to have Curl installed, which for some machines is:
 ```
-sudo yum -y install libcurl libcurl-devel
+sudo yum  install curl-devel
 ```

-For AMI linux do:
+For AMI linux do:  (centos?)

 1. become a superuser with `sudo -s`
 2. get yum to update itself with `yum -y update`